Ryang20718/Cheerio-Node-JS-Scraper/README.md

 # Cheerio-Node-JS-Scraper

-Stock Scraping Online Tool which emails users based on the prices of stocks using the Cherio Framework
+Stock Scraping Online Tool which emails users based on the prices of stocks using the Cheerio Library with Node JS